Learning from Comparisons and Choices: Introduction

-Modeling choice is an important problem where the ultimate goal is to find the right parametric model to capture human choices.
-Two interesting novel approaches in this direction has used Markov chains to model choices with the parameters in the transition matrix defining the probability model in \cite{RU16,BGG13}.
-Novel nonparametric models have also been proposed to model human choices, for example \cite{SBGW16} uses strong stochastic transitivity to model pairwise choices and \cite{FJS09} uses distribution over all permutations with sparse support to model higher order choices.
+{\bf Beyond BT and PL models.} Modeling choice is an important problem where the ultimate goal is to find the right parametric model to capture human choices. \cite{RU16,BGG13} use Markov chains to model choices with the parameters in the transition matrix defining the probability model.
+Ideal point model \cite{massimino2018you, kazemi2018comparison} assumes that the pairwise comparisons of two items by a user depends on their distance from an ideal item (ideal point) for the user in some metric embedding space of the items.
+Novel nonparametric models have also been proposed to model human choices, for example \cite{SBGW16, pananjady2017worst,FJO18} uses strong stochastic transitivity to model pairwise choices and \cite{FJS09} uses distribution over all permutations with sparse support to model higher order choices.
+We also note that in the context of (non-collaborative) ranking, \cite{gleich2011rank} has proposed nuclear norm minimization based algorithm when comparisons between all pairs items are modeled as a low-rank skew-symmetric matrix.
+Other non-parametric approaches to solving ranking include empirical risk minimization. \cite{clemenccon2005ranking} analyses risk minimization of U-statistics and a more feasible surrogate convex loss minimization to estimate ranking. \cite{katz2017nonparametric} assumes that rating of an item by a user is a Lipschitz function of the user-item pair and analyses a nonparametric collaborative ranking algorithm from partial observation of such ratings.

+While we are interested in the (parameters of) full ranking over all items, there have been several recent works which aim to only approximately rank the items, such as retrieving only the top-$m$ items \cite{CS15, JKSO16, jang2017optimal} or partitioning the items into ordered buckets of fixed size \cite{katariya2018adaptive,heckel2018approximate}.